pconrad/ucsb-cs8-s17.github.io/_lab/lab03.md

 **Step 0:** Get together with your assigned lab partner.

 **Step 1:** Log in, and create a lab03 directory Decide which one of you will be the first pilot for this lab, and then log in to the pilot's account and create a directory called lab03 inside his/her cs8 folder.
-You will work in this account for the rest of the lab, but remember to switch often between pilot and navigator roles during the course of the lab.</p>
+You will work in this account for the rest of the lab, but remember to switch often between pilot and navigator roles during the course of the lab.

 **Step 2:** Bring up IDLE as usual, and open a new window for function definitions Start IDLE.
 Then, select &quot;File-&gt;New Window&quot; and add a comment at the top of this new file like the following (with the proper substitutions of course):